 - Situational data– What’s happening with the customer now

 The idea is to send a push notification to the person who you believe can use it.
-If your message is not helping, you are sending a bad push notification.
+If your users can’t derive any value from your messages, you’re not following the push notification best practices and you’re actually sending a bad notification.

 This is perhaps the most underrated concern while designing a push message.